-The purpose of the three strikes law is to ensure longer prison sentences and greater punishments for repeat offenders.
-Simply put, here is how it works:
+The purpose of the Three Strikes law is to ensure longer prison sentences and greater punishments for repeat offenders.
+The law enhances the penalty for a second conviction and subjects a defendant facing a third conviction to life in prison.
+Here is how it works:

 - Second Strike: Penalty Doubles.
 If a defendant has one prior “serious” or “violent” felony conviction and now faces any felony conviction, the punishment for the “second strike” felony is double the penalty that would have been imposed for a first offense

 - Third Strike: 25 to Life.
 If a defendant has two or more prior serious or violent felony convictions and now faces a third conviction for a violent or serious felony, then they will automatically receive a penalty of at least 25 years to life in prison.